jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 A *better man* knows that friends are faster than banks and understand if things come up.
 Friends also know if you're bullshitting and friends hate to be bullshitted.

-If you want to be respected by people, even if you,re enemies, always be a man of your word.
+If you want to be respected by people, even if you're enemies, always be a man of your word.
 Aim for an 800 credit score with your friends and you’ll never suffer in times of need.

-### 22\.
+## 22\.
 Spend the money to get a decent car

-I've owned 8 different cars.
+I've owned 9 different cars.
 Here's what I’ve learned:

 * The more money you spend on a car upfront, the less money you spend on repairs.
 Keep this in mind when you go to buy a “beater”.
 * As long as you get your oil changed every 3000 miles and pass inspection, your car shouldn't have any serious surprise expenses.
 * Buy your car outright if you can, but as per the first point of this lesson, it may be more cost-effective (long term) to take on car payments.
-* Unless your home is New York City, your dating life is going to be very expensive or non-existent without a car.
+* Unless your home is in New York City, your dating life is going to be very expensive or non-existent without a car.
 * With Uber and Lyft, there is no reason why anyone should ever get a DUI again.

-### 23\.
+## 23\.
 Get your drinking under control

 ***Most people drink too much.***